Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

  </figure>

 The Deep-learning classifier is based on the (ULMFIT) [Universal Language Model with Fine Tuning](https://arxiv.org/abs/1801.06146) architecture and is illustrated in the figure above.
 ULMFiT comes from the Fastai initiative led by Jeremy Howard at the University of San Francisco, [State of the Art Text Classification with Universal Language Models](http://nlp.fast.ai/classification/2018/05/15/introducting-ulmfit.html).
-The ULMFiT architecture utilizes a Recursive Neural Network with LSTM cells and herein we call this the ULM Sentiment Classifier.
-A key idea behind the ULMFiT architecture is a Universal Language Model trained on a general corpus and then fine-tuned for a target task.
+The key idea is Universal Language Model trained on a general corpus and then fine-tuned for a target task.
+The architecture consists of an embeddings layer and a Recursive Neural Network with LSTM cells.
 In this case, the target task is sentiment classification on the IMDb dataset.
 The classifier consists of two parts, a deep-learning language model, and an Artificial Neural Network (ANN) sentiment classifier.
+Herein we call this the ULM Sentiment Classifier.

 This architecture and code overview is presented in [Fastai, DL2 lecture 10](https://forums.fast.ai/t/part-2-lesson-10-wiki/14364).
 In this post, the discussion focuses on the sentiment classification part.
-A pre-trained language model, trained as a separate exercise, is loaded by the ULM sentiment classifier.
-A subsequent post will demonstrate how to train the language model.
-In the meantime, a notebook for training the ULM is contained here [ULM Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment.ipynb)
+A pre-trained language model, trained as a separate exercise, is loaded by the ULM Sentiment Classifier.

-Following the language model, is a classifier.
 The first classifier layer consists of  ReLU activations followed by softmax activation layer that outputs a probability distribution over the target classes ("positive" and "negative" sentiment).
 The final output of the classifier corresponds to the largest probability from the softmax layer.

 ### Deep Learning Language Model

-Herein is a brief overview of the language model in order to understand it within the context of the ULM Sentiment Classifier.
+A brief description of the language model is useful in order to understand it within the context of the ULM Sentiment Classifier.
 In summary, a language model receives at its input a sequence of words.
 In this case, the sequence of words is a movie review and for each successive input word it attempts to predict the next word.
 Following the training of the ULM, the last layer is discarded, and replaced with the the sentiment classifier.
+A subsequent post will discuss the language model.
+In the meantime, a notebook for training the ULM is contained here [ULM Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment.ipynb)

 ### ULM Sentiment Classifier

 Training of the Language Model required on the order of 20 hours on a [Paperspace](https://www.paperspace.com) P4000 virtual desktop resource  consisting of an 8 Gbyte NVIDIA, P4000, GPU, and 30 GB, Intel Xeon E5-2623 v4 CPU.
 After loading the pre-trained language model, the ULM Sentiment Classifier required approximately 4 hours of additional training time.

 Below, is the python code for defining and training the ULM Sentiment Classifier.
 A corrresponding Jupyter notebook is available on Github, [ULM Sentiment Classifier Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment_Classifier.ipynb).
 We start by importing the Fastai library and setting high-level variables.
 We are running Fastai 0.7.
-See installations instructions here [Fastai 0.7 Installation](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
+See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652) for installation instructions.
 In addition to importing fastai, there are several helper functions located in "./code/sentiment\_imdb_helpers.py".
-The helper functions are listed in the appendix, at the end of this post
+For convenience, the helper functions are listed in the appendix, at the end of this post

 ```python
 from fastai.text import *